 \section{Abstract}

-We study the mean-field limit of the stochastic interacting particle systems via tools from information theory.
-After applying the data processing inequality, one only needs to estimate the difference between drifts of the particle system and the mean-field Mckean stochastic differential equation.
-This point is particularly useful for second order systems because we only need to work on probability measures in the path spaces for input signals, overcoming the usual degeneracy of noises and avoiding using the usual hypocoercivity technique.
-The convergence rate for second order systems is independent of the particle mass.
-Our framework is different from current approaches in literature and could provide new insight into the study of interacting particle systems.
+\tcb{Propagation of chaos for interacting particle systems has been an active research topic over decades.
+We propose an alternative approach to study the mean-field limit of the stochastic interacting particle systems via tools from information theory.
+In our framework, the propagation of chaos is reduced to the space for driving processes with possible lower dimension.
+Indeed, after applying the data processing inequality, one only needs to estimate the difference between the drifts of the particle system and the mean-field Mckean stochastic differential equation.
+This point is particularly useful in situations where the discrepancy in the driving processes is more apparent than the investigated processes.
+We will take the second order system as well as other examples for the illustration of how our framework could be used.
+This approach allows us to focus on probability measures in path spaces for the driving processes, avoiding using the usual hypocoercivity technique or taking the pseudo-inverse of the diffusion matrix, which might be more stable for numerical computation.
+Our framework is different from current approaches in literature and could provide new insight into the study of interacting particle systems. }